This is my original links page. I have also started a Link Blog for more current-events-like links and readings.

 I have been overwhelmed by the number of resources out there to teach yourself to code.
 Things have changed so much since the days of “rtfm”, and there are so many options for people who need more than a dry users’ manual to learn a new skill.
 Here is a list of resources I’ve found particularly useful or awesome:

-If you don’t know where to begin, start with the **top five**!
+If you don’t know where to begin, start at the top and work your way down.

 Python For Everybody (Py4E) is where I got serious about coding.
 I discovered Py4E through Coursera but discovered through the course itself that all the materials are available online for free, including the textbook, and are all released under a free and open source license.
 Dr. Charles Severance is incredibly serious about making coding accessible to everyone.